girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 8/Using built-in Fetch API.md

   ##### Explanation:

+  - We are fetching data from the URL **https://swapi.dev/api/films/** using the Fetch API.
-  - Fetch returns a promise, which resolves to a response.
+  - The fetch() takes this url as an argument and returns a promise, which resolves to a response object.
-  - The response’s json() method returns a JavaScript object.
+  - We then use .json() method to convert the data into JSON format.
+  - The formatted fetched data is then stored in a state variable called movies.
+  - The movies is then mapped using .map() to render the list of movies on the screen.
-  - If something goes wrong, the catch handler logs the error to the console
+  - If something goes wrong, the .catch() handler logs the error to the console.

 - #### Example 2 : While uploading data to a database using 'POST' Method